 The Battle III has 5+1 stainless steel ball bearings which are sealed.
 This is an upgrade over the cheaper reels in the Penn line.
 Like all modern reels, it does feel smooth.
 Being a sealed reel, there is slightly more resistance than some of the competition.

-The Penn Battle III Penn uses Penns HT-100 carbon fibre drag system which is known to be powerful, robust and smooth enough.
+The Penn Battle III Penn uses Penns HT-100 carbon fiber drag system which is known to be powerful, robust, and smooth enough.
 Even the smallest reel in the Battle line up, the BLTIII1000 has a whooping 9lb of drag.
 While the 2000 size offers 10lb.

-In my first hand experience I can assure you that the Penn Battle III has more than enough drag.
+From my experience, I can assure you that the Penn Battle III has more than enough drag.
 I struggle to see any trout being able to push it to its limits.